Chart Color Schemes

 Stirling features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 80.5% of all households, including 40.8% couples with children, 30.5% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 19.5%, with lone person households at 17.9% and group households comprising 1.7%.
-The median household size is 2.7 people, which is larger than the Greater Perth average of 2.4.
+Family households constitute 80.5% of all households, including 40.8% couples with children, 30.5% couples without children, and 8.2% single parent families.
+Non-family households comprise the remaining 19.5%, with lone person households at 17.9% and group households at 1.7%.
+The median household size is 2.7 people, larger than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households